dipaksarkar/docs/docs/nitrofit28/installation.md

 The root folder for Laravel is `/public`.
 Do not install it in a sub-folder; using a sub-domain is preferable over a sub-folder.
 We do not support installing our product in a sub-folder.
 :::

+## How to Get a License

+To use NitroFIT28, you need to obtain a valid license.
+Please refer to the [How to Get a License Guide](/nitrofit28/how-to-get-license) for detailed instructions on acquiring and activating your license.

 ## Install via GUI

 1. **Create Database and Upload Files**